 The future of healing is already being practiced.
-It called Integrative Medicine (IM), and it is an integration of allopathic (western) medicine, with evidence-based holistic medicine.
-To my knowledge, the first Integrative Medicine training program is still being taught at the University of Arizona headed Dr. Andrew Weil.
+It called Integrative Medicine and it is an integration of allopathic (western) medicine, with evidence-based holistic medicine.
+To my knowledge, the first Integrative Medicine training program is still being taught at the University of Arizona headed by Dr. Andrew Weil.

 This is sometimes also called "P4" medicine: as in preventive, predictive, personalized and participatory.

 I see the future of medicine including the following:

 1) Nutritional Medicine - like Functional Medicine, including diet, herbs, nutraceuticals and IV therapy.